sambrosia/tavern-tales/themes/undeath/Undeath.md

 You can gain some of a dead creature's knowledge and memories.

-* *Describe*: Eating its brains, consuming its soul, enslav-ing it in the afterlife, absorbing its brain waves.
+* *Describe*: Eating its brains, consuming its soul, enslaving it in the afterlife, absorbing its brain waves.

 ### Charon's Toll